nmcguire1993/nmcguire1993/README.md

 - Markdown (duh)
 - Technical Writing

+## See More!
+Check out the [Technical-Writing](/Technical-Writing/) directory to see writing samples!

 <!---
 nmcguire1993/nmcguire1993 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.